TheByteAttic/TalosES/ALU card/README.md

-This directory contains the design files of Talos ES's ALU card.
+This directory contains the design and manufacturing files of Talos ES™'s ALU card.